Injecting linguistic knowledge into BERT for Dialogue State Tracking: Introduction

 \section{Introduction}

-Dialogue State Tracking (DST) serves as a pivotal component in task-oriented dialogue systems, typically representing dialogue states as slot-value pairs bounded by the application domain's ontology.
-DST's role is to predict the ongoing dialogue state, utilizing it to generate system responses to user queries.
+\PARstart{D}{ialogue} State Tracking (DST) is a crucial component in task-oriented dialogue systems.
+DST aims to extract and update current dialogue state, which is typically represented as a set of slot-value pairs that capture the user's intent and the key information provided so far in the conversation.
+For example, in a flight booking system, given the user query \textbf{"What flights are there on Sunday from Seattle to Chicago?"}, the corresponding slot-value pairs could include \textsc{departure-city}: \textit{Seattle}, \textsc{arrival-city}: \textit{Chicago}, and \textsc{departure-date}: \textit{Sunday}.
+The dialogue state is used to generate appropriate system responses to fulfill the user's request.
+As such, accurate DST is essential for natural language understanding and successful task completion in conversational AI applications.

-While neural network models, particularly those employing transformer-based architectures like BERT \cite{DBLP:journals/corr/abs-1810-04805}, have achieved substantial performance enhancements in DST \citep{balaraman_recent_2021}, surpassing traditional heuristic-based approaches, they also present challenges.
-These models, due to their intricate architectures, offer limited visibility and control during training and inference processes.
+While neural network models, particularly those employing transformer-based architectures like BERT \cite{DBLP:journals/corr/abs-1810-04805}, have been reported to have achieved substantial performance enhancements in DST \citep{balaraman_recent_2021}, surpassing traditional heuristic-based approaches, we note that they also present challenges.
+These models, due to their intricate architectures, offer limited visibility and control during training and inference process.
 The cascading non-linear transformations from dialogue data to dialogue state are intricate and obscure.
-The latent representation space used in their intermediate layers may not align with the syntactical or semantic features in the input, leading to insufficient transparency.
+The latent representation space used in their intermediate layers may not align with the syntactical or semantic features in the input \cite{dalvi2022discovering}, leading to insufficient transparency.
+On the performance improvement side, the predominant strategies have been increasingly larger, task-specific datasets or to apply complex training paradigms to limited data samples \cite{jacqmin2022do}.

-The predominant strategies to overcome these transparency issues and improve performance have been to use increasingly larger, task-specific datasets or to apply complex training paradigms to limited data samples.
 Given these circumstances, this paper explores a novel approach.
-We aim to guide the training process with externally acquired knowledge, obviated of explicit annotations, while concurrently minimizing the need for additional computational resources beyond training the original model.
-This methodology seeks to infuse the neural models' opaque decision process with an interpretable feature set, allowing for analysis of the decision-making process by calculating the attributions to the features.
+We aim to guide the training process with externally acquired knowledge, obtaining which does not require explicit annotations, while concurrently minimizing the need for additional computational resources beyond training the original model.
+This methodology seeks to infuse an interpretable feature set into neural models' opaque decision process, allowing analysis of the decision-making process by calculating the attributions to the features.
+A summary of the process is described in the flowchart in Figure \ref{fig:flowchart}.